planglois925/Test_Controls_Doc/Control_2/index.rst

-Control 2: Inventory of Hardware
+Control 2: Inventory of Software
 ================================

 This section of the documentation compatures all the pices associated with implementing an inventory of hardware across your organization.
 Blah blah blah lorem ipsu